Australian challenger banks: who’s who (and what’s their tech)

 The bank was founded by Steve Weston (CEO) and Luke Bunbury (deputy CEO), who have both worked in banking and financial services.

 The neobank emerged from the shadows to unveil its plans for a mobile-only digital bank in 2017.
-It will have no bricks and mortar branches.
+It had no bricks and mortar branches.

-Eric Wilson is Xinja’s chief executive and a former National Australia Bank (NAB) executive.
-Xinja might be new, but it will have some handy experience on tap.
-Jason Bates, a co-founder of UK digital challenger bank Monzo, has joined the Xinja board.
+Eric Wilson was Xinja’s chief executive and a former National Australia Bank (NAB) executive.
+Jason Bates, a co-founder of UK digital challenger bank Monzo, was also on Xinja’s board.

 For regulatory reporting and compliance, the bank opted for Verisk Financial’s cloud-based technology.